astropy/astropy/docs/convolution/kernels.rst

 1D Kernels
 ----------

+..
+  EXAMPLE START
+  Using 1D Kernels to Smooth Noisy Data

 One application of filtering is to smooth noisy data.
 In this case we consider a noisy Lorentz curve: